-A free credit card authorization form template is included below.
-You can also download it as a Word document.
+A free credit card authorization form template, which can help your business combat fraud or chargebacks, is included below.
+You can download and customize it according to your needs.

 What to Include in a Credit Card Authorization Form

 The information being asked for on credit card authorization forms is more or less the same, but not all information is mandatory.
 Some include optional fields specific to the product or service.
 More information offers businesses more security and validation, but bear in mind how collecting this information may impact the customer experience.
 While someone buying a car may be willing to provide all of this information, it may be overkill for a smaller purchase.